CMSC122GroupProject/CMSC122_Group_Project/README.txt

 You'll need to install the googlemaps-services-python module, because often use googlemaps package.
 We did this by git cloning from the following git page: https://github.com/googlemaps/google-maps-services-python.

+In order to create a fresh restaurants database in place of the one provided, NLTK must be installed.
+In addition, the WordNet corpus must be downloaded, which can be done using the command :

+    nltk.download()

+and then selecting all packages.

 Since our project runs on Django, please make sure you have the most up-to-date version of it.